 and for that purpose shall be read and construed as if the following words were inserted in the following relative positions in the subsection: —

-(i) after the words “notwithstanding that the plaintiff” insert the words “or the deceased person in respect of whose death or for the benefit of whose estate the claim is brought or some other person for whose acts the deceased person was responsible”.
+(c) after the words “notwithstanding that the plaintiff” insert the words “or the deceased person in respect of whose death or for the benefit of whose estate the claim is brought or some other person for whose acts the deceased person was responsible”;

-(ii) after the words “recoverable by the plaintiff” insert the words “or by the persons for whose benefit the claim is made or by the estate of the deceased person in respect of which the claim is made”.
+(d) after the words “recoverable by the plaintiff” insert the words “or by the persons for whose benefit the claim is made or by the estate of the deceased person in respect of which the claim is made”.

 (3) The provisions of subsection (1) shall apply notwithstanding that one or more of the parties to the action might by reason of such negligence be held guilty of a punishable offence.